SYChen123/A-survey-on-BATADAL-dataset/README.md

 ### Test

 In testing phase, it uses BATADAL_dataset04 and BATADAL_test_dataset for evaluation.
 Firstly set threshold as quantile of the reconstruction errors on validation set.
+Then apply moving average to the recontruction errors and compare errors with threshold to make predictions.
 Next, compute accuracy, f1-score, precision, recall on these 2 test sets and draw the detection trajectory.
 Finally, draw the ROC curves and compute AUC under different **window sizes**.

 In terms of drawing the ROC curve, a few different thresholds need to be set.
 For each of the thresholds, compare it with the reconstruction errors on test set to make predictions.
 Next compare the predictions with labels and we can get a (false positive rate, true positive rate) pair for one threshold.
 Finally, these pairs constitute one ROC curve.